-The distance learning opportunities that the district makes available to district students are dual credit courses.
+The distance learning opportunities that the district are not available unless there are extenuating circumstances.

 If a student wishes to enroll in a correspondence course or a distance learning course that is not provided through the Texas Virtual School Network (TXVSN), as described below, to earn credit in a course or subject, the student must receive permission from the principal prior to enrolling in the course or subject.
 If the student does not receive prior approval, the district may not recognize and apply the course or subject toward graduation requirements or subject mastery.